mateoguzmana/react-native-next-supabase-auth-monorepo/README.md

 https://user-images.githubusercontent.com/20783123/183242429-c8229e10-5e64-4271-94d3-55e2f203412f.mov

 Authentication starter kit for React Native and Next.js in a monorepo using Supabase for the DB and React Native Web to share components across the projects.

+## Getting started

+Fork or clone this repo and then follow the steps below.

 ## Project set up

 Note: Some steps were taken from https://supabase.com/docs/guides/with-nextjs